 Last year, Senator James Inhofe, a staunch opponent of EPA’s authority to regulate greenhouse gas emissions, asked the EPA’s Inspector General (IG) to investigate the agency’s endangerment finding related to climate change.
 The IG’s report was released earlier this week, and its first sentence reads, “EPA met statutory requirements for rulemaking and generally followed requirements and guidance related to ensuring the quality of the supporting technical information.”
 In his statement on the report, Senator Inhofe translated that to, “This report confirms that the endangerment finding is ….. rushed, biased, and flawed.”

-The Center for Climate and Energy Solutions congratulates one individual, 14 organizations, and two partnerships who were publicly honored for their exemplary leadership in addressing climate change at the 2015 Climate Leadership Awards.
+The Center for Climate and Energy Solutions congratulates one individual, 13 Organizations, and three Partnerships who were publicly recognized for their leadership in reducing greenhouse gas emissions at the 2016 Climate Leadership Awards in Seattle.
 The national awards program honors corporate, organizational, and individual leadership in reducing greenhouse gas emissions in internal operations and the supply chain.

-The following awards were presented Feb.
-24, 2015, at the Climate Leadership Conference in Washington:
+The following awards were presented March 9, 2016, at the Climate Leadership Conference in Seattle:

 Organizational Leadership Award